myronladyjenko/Game-Suite/ReadMe.md

 ## Limitations

-For the TicTacToe game console version, the user is only allowed to save to the assets folder
+For the TicTacToe game console version, the user is only allowed to save to the assets folder.
+For the player profile file must have the player names as PlayerOne and PlayerTwo.

 ## Author Information